Swansea Graduate Medicine Interview Questions

 Top Tips for the Swansea Medicine Interview

-• Focus on the conversation at hand – both panels give you lots of discussion time so be careful not to go off on tangents or bring in unrelated information.
-Keep your answers concise and detailed, and stop talking when you feel you’ve answered.
+Stay Focused: During discussions, stick to the topic at hand.
+Avoid tangents or unrelated information.
+Keep your answers concise yet detailed, and stop when you’ve answered the question.
 More words don’t necessarily mean more information.

 Frequently Asked Question